Who We Are

-As one of the country’s leading youth development organisations, JA South Africa equips South Africa’s youth with the knowledge and skills to start their own businesses, to succeed in the global job market, and to make sound financial decisions as adults.
+As one of the country’s leading youth development organizations, JA South Africa equips South Africa’s youth with the knowledge and skills to start their own businesses, to succeed in the global job market, and to make sound financial decisions as adults.

 Colorful concentric circles with black background, resembling an eye or target design.